oybekjon94/coroutines-book-notes/section-01/What-is-Asynchronous-Programming.md

 Once showLoadingSpinner completes, the upload will start.
 This means that the spinner is not animating anymore.
 This is happening because when you invoke showLoadingSpinner you’re making a blocking call.

+## Blocking Calls
+A `blocking call` is a function that only returns when it has completed.
+In the example above, showLoadingSpinner prevents the upload of an image because it keeps the `main thread` of execution busy until it returns.
+But when it returns (because running becomes false), the spinner stops rotating.
+So how can you solve this problem and animate the spinner while you’re running upload?
+Simply put, you need additional threads on which to execute your long-running tasks.

+The `main thread` is also known as the `UI thread`, because it’s responsible for rendering everything on the screen, and this should be the only thing it does.
+This means that it should manage the rotation of the spinner but not the upload of the image — that has nothing to do with the UI.
+But if the main thread cannot do this because that isn’t its job, what can execute the upload task?
+Well, quite simply, you need a `new thread` on which to execute your long-running tasks!

+Computers nowadays are far more advanced than they were 20, 15 or even 10 years ago.
+Back then, computers could only have one thread of execution making them freeze up if you tried to do multiple things at once.
+But because of technological advancements, your applications support a mechanism known as `multi-threading`.
+It’s the art of having multiple threads, where each can process a piece of work, collectively finishing the needed tasks.

+##